CrossTheRoadElec/Phoenix6-Documentation/source/docs/installation/non-frc-checklist.rst

 Using Phoenix outside of FRC
 ============================

+.. important:: Users in FRC can skip this article.

 Phoenix 6 is fully supported outside of `FRC <https://en.wikipedia.org/wiki/FIRST_Robotics_Competition>`__ on :ref:`supported <docs/installation/installation:system requirements>` linux systems with a USB to CAN adapter.

 .. note:: `CANivore <https://store.ctr-electronics.com/canivore/>`__ is the recommended USB to CAN adapter with support for `CAN FD <https://store.ctr-electronics.com/can-fd/>`__, name specification, Windows (as host).